codatio/codat-docs/docs/expenses/sync-process/transfer-transactions.md

 Transfers are used to record the movement of money between two bank accounts.
 They represent transactions such as top-ups of debit card accounts, pay-downs of a credit card account, or a balance transfer to another credit card.

 With Sync for Expenses, you need to create the transfer transactions first.
 Creating the transaction will initiate the [sync](/expenses/sync-process/syncing-expenses) to then reflect these in your customer's accounting platform.
 Finally, once these transactions have been synced, you can [upload attachments](/expenses/sync-process/uploading-receipts) to associate receipts with the transaction.
-Attachments will only be associated on the `From` account.
+Attachments will only be associated with the `from` account.

 This process is summarized on the diagram below.